Ricky Lee Green: Early life

-Ricky Lee Green was born on December 27, 1960, in Fort Worth, Texas, one of several children born to Bill Green and his wife.
-Together with his siblings, he was physically abused by his father on an almost daily basis, with the elder Green applying electro shocks to their bodies, punching them in the stomachs or holding them underwater until they nearly drowned when they went on fishing trips.
+Ricky Lee Green was born on December 27, 1960, in Fort Worth, Texas.
+He had several siblings.
+Together with his siblings, he was physically abused by his father, Bill Green, on an almost daily basis.
+The elder Green would apply shocks to their bodies, punch them in the stomachs or hold them underwater until they nearly drowned when they went on fishing trips.
 At some point during his childhood, Green lost use in one eye after suffering an accident involving barbed wire, which later had to be replaced with a glass eye.
 He attended school up until the 8th grade, when he dropped out and started working as a radiator repairman.
 He later met and subsequently married Sharon Dollar, a fellow drug abuser who would later aid in killing his victims.

 Murders

-On March 27, 1985, 16-year-old Jeffery Lynn Davis disappeared from Fort Worth.
+On March 27, 1985, 16-year-old Jeffery Lynn Davis disappeared from Casino Beach, Fort Worth.
 His nearly decapitated, mutilated and castrated body was found the next April in a swamp near the Fort Worth Nature Center and Refuge.

 On October 12, 1985, Green picked up 28-year-old Betty Jo Monroe, a topless dancer living in Amarillo, and then drove to the Greens' mobile home in Boyd.
 There, she was sexually assaulted, stabbed 17 times, struck with a hammer and one of her breasts was mutilated.
-Green left the woman’s body in a rural area in Flatwood.
+Green left the woman's body in a rural area in Flatwood.
 The body was found the next day, but coroners were unable to establish the victim's identity at the time.

 A month later, on November 23, Green met 27-year-old Sandra Lorraine Bailey at a club in Fort Worth, where she had gone to celebrate her cousin's birthday.
-Bailey was sexually assaulted at Green’s Fort Worth home, stabbed 30 times and bludgeoned with a hammer.
+Bailey was sexually assaulted at Green's Fort Worth home, stabbed 30 times and bludgeoned with a hammer.
 Her nude body was left in drainage culvert near Henrietta the next day, where it was later found on December 2.

 Green's final known killing occurred on December 29, 1986, when he picked up an acquaintance, 28-year-old KXAS-TV sales executive Steven M. Fefferman, at the beach, as the former wanted to celebrate his birthday by having casual sex.
-Fefferman’s body was found at his home, bound to his bed and stabbed to death.
+Fefferman's body was found at his home, bound to his bed and stabbed to death.
 Green then covered the body with linen, stole all the money from the house and fled in Fefferman's car.